-This proposed revision of ASOP No. 5 reflects a number of changes to other standards that have been made since the 2000 revision, including updating the ASOP, where appropriate, to incorporate reference to new standards that have been issued since the 2000 revision, eliminate guidance that does not conform to current ASOP practices regarding references to other standards of practice, and make consistent the definitions used in the standard with those of other standards of practice.
-In addition, this proposed revision of ASOP No. 5 has been updated to reflect the legal and regulatory changes imposed by the Affordable Care Act.
+This revision of ASOP No. 5 reflects a number of changes to other standards that have been made since the 2000 revision, including updating the ASOP, where appropriate, to incorporate reference to new standards that have been issued since the 2000 revision, eliminate guidance that does not conform to current ASOP practices regarding references to other standards of practice, and make consistent the definitions used in the standard with those of other standards of practice.
+In addition, this revision of ASOP No. 5 has been updated to reflect relevant legal, regulatory, and practice developments that have occurred since the 2000 revision.